The 23 Best Weight-Loss Motivation Tips

 Set Goals Beyond the Scale

-If you find yourself feeling really uninspired or particularly down on your body, try shifting your focus to self-appreciation, Scotto suggests.
+If you find yourself feeling really uninspired or particularly down on your body, try shifting your focus to self-appreciation, suggests Scotto.
 Instead of beating yourself up for not losing a pound this week, be grateful for how your body moves and all the things it does for you (it got you through a week's worth of workouts, right?).
 Shift your focus from how you look to how you function — cultivating gratitude for your senses, your limbs, your ability to dance, walk, and run, she says.
 (And while there's no one answer as to how to stay motivated to lose weight, keeping a gratitude journal might help you.)